 Two-year plan – Individuals in the standard track of the program take two courses per semester and have the opportunity to write a thesis in the second year of this track.

-One-year plan – Individuals in this track should have several years of work experience before attempting the program.
+12-14 month plan – Individuals in this track should have several years of work experience before attempting the program.
 Students will need to take to an average of three courses per semester (including summer) and take an internship, practicum, or civic engagement project over the summer.